hrushikeshrv/chessengine/docs/_build/html/_sources/playing.rst.txt

 You can make moves by entering the Standard Algebraic Notation (SAN) of the move as the input.
 SAN is the standard method of recording moves in chess games.
-Note that the SAN you enter must be valid given the current state of the chessboard.
+Note that the SAN you enter must be valid and unambiguous given the current state of the chessboard.

 If you are not familiar with SAN, you can also make moves by describing the start square and the end square for the move in the following format -